SIMON THACKER'S RITMATA

 Simon Thacker's Ritmata is the musical laboratory of one of Scotland's most distinctive and compelling musical figures.
 Distilling a musical lifetime defined by unstoppable forward momentum, Simon creates primal and multi-layered sound worlds.

 Simon Thacker (classical guitar) joins forces with three of Europe's leading improvisers in Paul Harrison (piano), Andrew Robb (bass) and Stu Brown (drums) and creates music that pushes at collective boundaries with its compositional intricacy and improvisational telepathy.
-Simon's Quadriga in 5, written for Ritmata's new album, was recently nominated for the Ivors Composer Awards, the prestigious in the UK.
+Simon's Quadriga in 5, written for Ritmata's Tàradh album, was nominated for the 2019 Ivors Composer Awards, the most prestigious composition awards in the UK.

 The first ensemble Simon founded as a vehicle to explore other possibilities and inspirations beyond those of a classical guitarist. the evolution of Simon Thacker's Ritmata has been a very public manifestation of his own journey as a musician.
 All of Simon's music for Ritmata seeks to express universal truths, alter our reality, transcend our limitations and expand our experiences.
 He does this through both expansive compositions and alchemical frameworks to spontaneously create and interact.
 Drawing on inspirations from Native America, Indian music and philosophy, medieval alchemy, Sephardic music, flamenco, Moroccan traditions and Ancient Roman mythology, each piece has its own distinct soundworld, its own methods of circumventing boundaries and its own emotional quintessence.